Inotila/by_ino_ati/README.md

 The site owner is an artist, and would like to offer users a platform where they can view and interact with his art work by being able to like and comment on individual pictures.
 In addition the owner would like to be able to handle data at the back end and make post on to the page using the backend.
 Furthermore, the owner would like to also be able to communicate the latest art works to his users via email, so he want to give user the opportunity to sign up for a mailing list.
 The owner would like to keep adding features to the site and updating it to increase the way in which site users can engage with the content, the owner and each other.

 The users are primarily art enthusiasts, art collectors, and other people in the artistic community.
-These user would like to easily navigate the application and be able to interact with the content and get feedback from the app and other users.
-In addition user want to be able to clearly view the content in a familiar manner that they are familiar with to on applications such as Instagram.
+These user would like to easily navigate the application and be able to interact with the content and other users on the app.
+Furthermore, get feedback from the app when they perform an action.
+In addition user want to be able to clearly view the content in a manner that they are familiar with like on applications like Instagram.

 ## Value